Aiming to outsmart complex diseases with more intelligent medicines

 Senti Bio is applying its gene circuit technologies to develop an internal pipeline of medicines that use off-the-shelf CAR-NK cells with the goal of addressing major challenges for people living with cancer.

 The Senti Bio gene circuit platform has the potential to usher in the next wave of medicine.

 Senti Bio was founded to create a new generation of smarter medicines that outmaneuver complex diseases using novel and unprecedented approaches.
 Gene circuits program cells to sense key biological signals, compute based on this information and dynamically respond with multiple therapeutic outputs.
 We use a Design-Build-Test-Learn development engine to design therapeutic gene circuits that may be engineered into product candidates.

 The field of synthetic biology has evolved rapidly over the past few decades — we believe that we are uniquely positioned to harness its potential to drive significant advances in medicine.

 Tim Lu, CEO

 Engineering smarter medicines

 by programming cells with gene circuits

-Senti Bio is primarily focused on advancing a broad pipeline of gene circuit-enabled product candidates focused on three distinct categories: allogeneic CAR-NK cells for oncology, gene therapies for tissue-directed targets, and cell therapies for regenerative medicines.
-Senti Bio’s allogeneic CAR-NK product candidates are designed to improve the therapeutic outcome of certain oncology indications.
+Senti Bio is primarily focused on advancing a broad pipeline of gene circuit-enabled product candidates focused on three distinct categories: off-the-shelf CAR-NK cells for oncology, gene therapies for tissue-directed targets, and cell therapies for regenerative medicines.
+Senti Bio’s off-the-shelf CAR-NK product candidates are designed to improve the therapeutic outcome of certain oncology indications.
 Senti Bio believes that its gene circuit platform technologies can be used against a broad range of diseases that span therapeutic areas such as oncology, immunology, neuroscience, cardiovascular disease, regenerative medicine and genetic disease.